Frequently Asked Questions

 The goal of RadioLabour is to promote global communication between labour organizations.
 The news service is especially focussed on building North-South dialogue by audiocasting reports from and about developing countries, but it also reports on events in developed countries.

 As part of its mandate to promote communication between unionists globally, RadioLabour works at helping people who are trying to learn English as an Additional Language (EAL) so they can better participate in the international labour movement.
 Scripts of all the reports are supplied so learners can read the words in the reports as they listen to them.
-A plan for the future is to provide EAL lessons based on each week’s audiocast.
+A plan for the future is to provide EAL lessons based on each audiocast.

 We also serve as a model and source of expertise for unionists who want to start a service such as RadioLabour in their country or for their organization.
 Contact us if you need advice or assistance in developing a labour-based audiocasting service.